Immediately north of Old Turn Junction including Cambrian Wharf

 However I have heard of a boat left between locks 10 and 11 being broken in to in Feb 2016, and it appears not to have been the first time.
 I believe that the break ins have been when boats have been left unattended for days.

-There is a presumption (not necessarily accurate) that these are related to the nearby caravan site.
+There is a presumption (unproven and not necessarily accurate) that these are related to the nearby caravan site.

 Our advice at the moment is not to leave your boat there unoccupied for any prolonged period.

 There are moorings on the Digbeth Branch of the Birmingham and Fazeley

 Return to the moorings index page